Date of Degree

 The first case study considers the neglected pre-history of Photoshop by elaborating the retouching practices that grew up alongside the camera during the nineteenth century.
 It argues that such practices worked to erect a visible difference between the portrait of the criminal and that of his genteel counterpart, thereby helping to secure the class privilege of the latter at a time when the `democratic' representational style of the camera threatened to undo it.
 The second study explores the feminine `container' technology of military camouflage from its origins in World War I as a means of concealing the body of the soldier to its re-invention in the twenty-first century as a strategy for covering over the ongoing danger of war and impotence of hi-technology in postmodern scrimmages against non-state actors.
 This chapter ultimately builds upon Friedrich Kittler's argument that war is the mother of all media by suggesting that the dialectical tension between camouflage and the optical devices designed to thwart it is the mother of all war.
 The final case study turns to the breezier technology of the television laugh track and its erasure of the live studio audience from both the production process and the television text.
 It argues that while the laugh track's erasure of the audience left an irreducible trace that manifested itself in the repetition of the laughter dotting the text, the new formal devices that have come to replace the machine's original functions deftly efface their logic in a way that makes them unrecognizable as the offspring of the maligned technology.

 Giotta, Gina Nicole.
-"Disappeared: erasure in the age of mechanical writing." dissertation, University of Iowa, 2011.
+"Disappeared: erasure in the age of mechanical writing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.